Role of Saliva in Digestion: Why It Matters for Gut Health

 Mool Health evaluates digestive health by examining early digestion processes including saliva production, chewing habits, and gut health and microbiome balance.
 Through Gut Test assessment, Prakruti analysis, and lifestyle review, the focus is on identifying patterns that affect digestion efficiency.

 The approach supports gut barrier health, digestive rhythm, and microbiome balance.
 When symptoms such as persistent dry mouth or digestive discomfort occur, individuals are advised to consult qualified healthcare professionals.
-No guarantees are made, as digestive responses vary between individuals.

 Back to health articles